Writing Fiction in Post-Truth America

 I don’t know how this happened.
 I’ve been reading everyone else’s idea of how it happened, and I’m convinced they don’t know either.
 It’s certainly not Trump’s fault.
 He’s an idiot.
 It’s not Hillary Clinton’s fault.
 She’s too smart to be sucked into Trump’s game.
-I guess you could say that no one called him out on his bullshit, but a lot of people really did.
-It didn’t seem to matter any.
+I guess you could say that no one called him out on his bullshit, but a lot of people really did, and it didn’t seem to matter.

 They used to call Ronald Regan the teflon president because nothing ever stuck to him.
 He was surrounded by scandal and corruption, yet he never seemed to get any on him.
 Trump is more like the oil slick president.
 He lives at the center of the toxicity and it spreads out from him by the barrel until everything is tainted and the innocent are flopping around the beach mired in gritty crude.

 I guess you could blame the press.
-They gleefully reported everything he said as if it were actually newsworthy . . . right up until it reached critical mass and became newsworthy by default.
-If they’d just ignored him from the start, he would have had to buy the advertising instead of getting it for free.
-Given his appetite for seeing himself in print and on the TV, he would have spent his fortune in a couple of weeks and disappeared from public life before he had the chance to do any real harm.
-Now the harm is done, and we only have to wait a little while longer to find out how bad it’s going to be.
+They gleefully report everything Trump says as if it were actually newsworthy . . . right up until it reaches critical mass and becomes newsworthy by default.
+If they’d just ignore him he would have to buy advertising instead of getting his every stray thought published for free.
+Given his appetite for seeing himself in print and on the TV, he would spend his fortune in a couple of weeks and disappear from public life before he has the chance to do any real harm.
+If things continue as they are, we only have to wait a little while longer to find out how bad it’s going to be.